CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models

 \section{Conclusion}

-In this paper, we introduce \our, a code reward model designed for both RL training and test-time inference, along with several techniques to stabilize reward signals.
-Experimental results show that \our outperforms execution-based rewards during training and enables scalable RL optimization without reliance on test cases.
-Moreover, at inference time, \our achieves performance comparable to unit test TTS methods with a 10× reduction in latency.
-It also outperforms other reward models on RM-Bench, not only on code tasks but also in general and reasoning domains.
-We hope this work will stimulate broader interest in code reward models as a viable alternative to execution-based supervision and further unlock their potential for broader applications.
+We introduce \our, a code reward model designed for both RL training and test-time inference, along with syntax-aware code extraction and validity-preserving reward shaping to stabilize reward signals.
+Experimental results show that \our consistently outperforms execution-based rewards during RL training.
+Scaling to 44K problems with additional synthetic data, \our yields +14.64 points improvement over the base model without requiring any test cases.
+At inference time, \our achieves performance comparable to unit test TTS methods with 10$\times$ lower latency.
+It also surpasses existing reward models on RM-Bench in code and other domains.
+We hope this work will stimulate broader interest in code reward models.